ARCCSS-extremes/climpact2/README.md

     2) cd to new directory, and download and extract the following file: https://github.com/ARCCSS-extremes/climpact2/archive/master.zip

+    3) Run climpact2.checker.r file to install required packages.

-    3) Modify the climpact2.wrapper.r file to suit your needs.
+    4) Modify the climpact2.wrapper.r file to suit your needs (see manual for optional parameters to specify).
 Then execute by running 'Rscript climpact2.wrapper.r' from the Linux command line.***

   ** Note that if you are running a Windows operating system you will only
      be able to use the GUI.
 In a Unix-based operating system you can use